dancinncoder/dancinncoder/README.md

 ## **Why DancinnCoder?**

-Because I like to dance 💃
+Because I am a coder who likes to dance 💃

 ## **So tell me about yourself !**